adamthompson93/adamthompson93.github.io/_posts/2024-12-4-Eldritch-MonsterHearts.md

 ```

-We're going to need an alternative sort of "health" track.
+We're going to need some sort of a psychological harm track.
+We're going to call it Shock because we're stealing it from tremulus.
+But we're also going to lean on Pressure from Can't Lose